-As confirmed cases continue to rise and uncertainty regarding the future populating public consciousness, consumers are slowly adapting their purchasing decisions and behaviors in the face of various possible pandemic scenarios.
-These changes in the decision-making process are likely to have a cumulative effect in many industries long after the coronavirus crisis passes.
+As confirmed cases continue to rise and uncertainty regarding the future populating public consciousness, consumers are slowly adapting their purchasing decisions and behaviors in the face of various scenarios.
+These changes in the decision-making process are likely to have a cumulative effect in many industries long after the crisis passes.

 While the world awaits the catastrophe to wane, the top priority for many consumers will be maintaining health and minimizing the risk of illness.
 These attitudes can be seen with the enforcement of social distancing measures and the use of personal protective equipment.
 More consumers have also become sensitive to sanitation and disinfection measures when handling goods and entering essential establishments.